 2022 (\$8.4 million and \$16.6 million, respectively), compared to Q3 2021 and YTD 2021 (\$0.2 million and \$3.1 million, respectively).
 Increases in inventory provisions in Q3 2022 and YTD 2022 compared to the respective prior year periods resulted from reduced demand with respect to certain aged inventory.
 We did not incur material Constraint Costs in Q3 2022.
 In YTD 2022, as a result of materials constraints, Workforce Constraints and COVID-19-related expenses, gross profit was adversely impacted by approximately \$4 million of estimated Constraint Costs recorded in costs of sales (Q3 2021 and YTD 2021 - approximately \$7 million and \$21 million, respectively).
-We also recognized an aggregate of \$1 million in COVID Subsidies in Q3 2021 and \$9 million in COVID Subsidies and Customer Recoveries in YTD 2021 in cost of sales, which helped mitigate such adverse impacts in such periods.
-Constraint Costs in YTD 2021, and COVID Subsidies and Customer Recoveries recorded in Q3 2021 and YTD 2021, pertained primarily to our ATS segment.
+We also recognized an aggregate of \$1 million in COVID Subsidies and Customer Recoveries in YTD 2021 in cost of sales, which helped mitigate such adverse impacts in such periods.
+Constraint Costs in YTD 2022, Q3 2021 and YTD 2021, and COVID Subsidies and Customer Recoveries recorded in Q3 2021 and YTD 2021, pertained primarily to our ATS segment.
 See "Recent Developments - Segment Environment - Operational Impacts" above.